 Read more: How to Manage Application Load Balancer (ALB) with Terraform.

-Amazon Relational Database Service (RDS) is a collection of AWS-managed services that simplify the process of database setup, scaling, and management in the cloud.
-Amazon supports all the popular relational database management systems with excellent scalability features.
+Amazon Relational Database Service (RDS) is a collection of AWS-managed services that simplify database setup, scaling, and management in the cloud.
+Amazon supports all the popular relational database management systems and offers excellent scalability features.

-Amazon RDS Multi-AZ provides enhanced availability of the Amazon RDS database instances, making them ideal for handling production workloads.
-Some important reasons for using RDS Multi-AZ for scaling AWS infrastructure are listed below.
+Amazon RDS Multi-AZ enhances the availability of the Amazon RDS database instances, making them ideal for handling production workloads.
+Below are some important reasons for using RDS Multi-AZ to scale AWS infrastructure.

-Protect database performance: This feature ensures I/O activity does not get suspended during the ongoing backup of the database standby instance.
+- Protect database performance: This feature ensures that I/O activity is not suspended during the ongoing backup of the database standby instance.

 The Multi-AZ feature of AWS RDS places a standby database instance in another availability zone to ensure high availability during hardware failures.
-It is quite straightforward to enable this through the RDS dashboard.
+Enabling this through the RDS dashboard is straightforward.

 Learn how to create an AWS RDS Instance using Terraform.